-When allocating computational resources for the job, please specify
+When allocating computational resources for the job, specify:

-- suitable queue for your job (default is qprod)
+- a suitable queue for your job (the default is qprod)

-- maximum wall time allocated to your calculation, note that jobs exceeding maximum wall time will be killed
+- the maximum wall time allocated to your calculation, note that jobs exceeding the maximum wall time will be killed

-Use the qsub command to submit your job to a queue for allocation of the computational resources.
+Use the qsub command to submit your job to a queue for allocation of computational resources.

 Submit the job using the qsub command:

 $ qsub -A Project_ID -q queue -l select=x:ncpus=y,walltime=[[hh:]mm:]ss[.ms] jobscript